vdarkobar/Home-Cloud/README.md

 ---

-Login to <a href="https://dash.cloudflare.com/">CloudFlare</a>, add a website with the following settings:
+Login to <a href="https://dash.cloudflare.com/">CloudFlare</a>, <a href="https://support.cloudflare.com/hc/en-us/articles/201720164-Creating-a-Cloudflare-account-and-adding-a-website">add a website</a> with the following settings:

 #### Site settings: